-A SQL plan baseline prevents performance regressions caused by suboptimal plans.
-If a SQL statement does not have a SQL plan baseline, and if the alternate_plan_baseline parameter is set to AUTO, then SQM Evolve Advisor can sometimes resolve such performance regressions automatically.
+If an SQL statement does not have a SQL plan baseline, then the High Frequency SPM Evolve Advisor Task can sometimes resolve such performance regressions automatically.
 The advisor compares all available plans and chooses the best-performing plan as the baseline.